CheronoK/Online-Advertisement-Analysis-with-R/README.md

 There is a knitted pdf containing the analysis and workflow of the project.

 ## Usage
-Download the pdf then in order to run the pdf as an RMarkdown document.
+Download the pdf in order to run the pdf as an RMarkdown document.

 ## Installation
 Install R and R Studio in order to run the RMarkdown document.